 Hot water won’t destroy a toilet, but what you do want to avoid is using boiling water.
 It could crack the toilet bowl, leaving you to replace this, which will be costly and disruptive.

-‘It is worth investing in a plunger to clear blockages in the toilet,’ says Lucy Searle, global editor in chief of Homes & Gardens.
+‘It is worth investing in and knowing how to use a plunger to clear blockages in the toilet,’ says Lucy Searle, global editor in chief of Homes & Gardens.
 ‘It won’t cost you a lot, and is easy to use.
 However, if you haven’t bought yourself one of these yet, hot water can help clear blockages.
 But boiling water?
 Don’t do it.’

 Sarah is a freelance journalist and editor.
 Previously executive editor of Ideal Home, she’s specialized in interiors, property and gardens for over 20 years, and covers interior design, house design, gardens, and cleaning and organizing a home for H&G. She’s written for websites, including Houzz, Channel 4’s flagship website, 4Homes, and Future’s T3; national newspapers, including The Guardian; and magazines including Future’s Country Homes & Interiors, Homebuilding & Renovating, Period Living, and Style at Home, as well as House Beautiful, Good Homes, Grand Designs, Homes & Antiques, LandLove and The English Home among others.
 It’s no big surprise that she likes to put what she writes about into practice, and is a serial house renovator.